 A submission release is intended to protect the network or station from any legal liability.
 For example, if you submit a concept that is similar to another reality show that is already in production, the network could be sued for copyright infringement.
 By having you sign a submission release, the network can avoid such legal trouble.

 It is important to read over a submission release carefully before signing it.
 This document can have a major impact on your rights to your concept, so you’ll want to make sure that you understand all of the terms and conditions.
 If you’re not comfortable with the terms of the submission release, you may want to consult an attorney.

-An entertainment attorney will help you review the submission release with utmost diligence and make you understand every aspect of the entertainment industry.
-This will help you in knowing what terms and conditions are you agreeing on and the contract is not unfair.
+An entertainment attorney will diligently review the submission release and help you understand every part of it.
+This will help you know the terms and conditions you are agreeing to and whether the contract is fair.

 Unsolicited material is any creative work that you submit to a company without having been asked to do so.
 For example, if you write a script and send it to a studio without having been hired to do so, this would be considered unsolicited material.